CodeYourFuture/syllabus/docs/fundamentals/week-3/coursework.md

 Task 1:

-Set up your LinkedIn profile and let employers know that you have started your journey into the tech industry and have  built your first product!
+Set up your LinkedIn profile.
+Let employers know that you have built your first product and started your journey into the tech industry.

 Task 2: